MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/safe-docs.md

 ### Onboard to the Microsoft Defender for Endpoint Service to enable auditing capabilities

 To deploy Microsoft Defender for Endpoint you must go through the various phases of deployment.
-After onboarding you can configure auditing capabilities in the Security & Compliance Center.
+After onboarding, you can configure auditing capabilities in the Security & Compliance Center.
 To learn more see [Onboard to the Microsoft Defender for Endpoint service] (/security/defender-endpoint/onboarding).
 If you need additional help please refer to the [Troubleshoot Microsoft Defender for Endpoint onboarding issues] (/security/defender-endpoint/troubleshoot-onboarding).

 ### How do I know this worked?